noes14155/Telegrambot-with-GPT/README.md

 Default value HG_img2text = 'https://api-inference.huggingface.co/models/Salesforce/blip-image-captioning-large'

 - `DEFAULT_LANG`
-Change to your language currently English and Russian supported.
+Change to your language default english.
 If you want to translate to your own language please do so in the language_files folder make your own language.yml file and add the language to languages.yml file.

 🎉 You're all set!
 Enjoy using the Telegram bot with ChatGPT!